 - I can sing as loud as I want without disturbing my neighbours

-- The environment is professional with reception and mail services
+- The environment is absolutely professional

 Let’s move on with the next invisible enemy now: reflections.